Insights

 1. Reach

-Reach tells you how many unique users saw the ad.
-This is an index that helps you evaluate the level of brand coverage.
+Reach tells you how many unique users have seen your ad.
+This metric helps you assess your brand's reach.

-• Different from Impressions: Reach counts people, Impressions counts the number of impressions (the same person can see many times).
+• Unlike Impressions, Reach counts the number of people, while Impressions count the number of times the image is displayed (the same person can see it multiple times).

-When Reach is low, try expanding the audience or try A/B testing the creative.
+When reach is low, try expanding the audience or experimenting with A/B testing for creatives.

-CPA shows how much each action (purchase, form filling, registration...) costs.
+CPA shows how much each action (purchase, form submission, registration, etc.) costs.

-• Formula: Total ad cost / number of actions achieved.
+• Formula: Total advertising cost / number of actions achieved.

-• Meaning: The lower the CPA, the more effective the ad.
+• Meaning: The lower the CPA, the more effective the advertisement.

-If the CPA is too high, review your audience and ad copy.
-Sometimes just changing the CTA can help reduce CPA drastically.
+If your CPA is too high, review your target audience and ad copy.
+Sometimes, simply changing the CTA can significantly lower your CPA.

-CTR reflects the rate of people clicking on the ad after seeing it.
+CTR reflects the percentage of people who click on an advertisement after seeing it.

-• Meaning: High CTR = attractive content, correct target; Low CTR = ad does not create enough motivation to click.
+• Meaning: High CTR = engaging content, correct targeting; Low CTR = ad doesn't generate enough click-through motivation.

-The average CTR on Facebook is about 1.5%.
-If your CTR is below 0.5%, consider rewriting the headline, changing the image, or tweaking the audience.
+The average CTR on Facebook is around 1.5%.
+If your CTR is below 0.5%, consider rewriting your headline, changing your image, or refining your target audience.

 4. Cost per Click (CPC)

 CPC reflects the average cost per click.
-This is a familiar indicator to evaluate the effectiveness of budget allocation.
+This is a familiar metric for evaluating the effectiveness of budget allocation.

-Low CPC is not necessarily good if CTR is low and conversion is poor.
-Always look at CPC in relation to ROI.
+A low CPC isn't necessarily good if the CTR is low and conversions are poor.
+Always consider CPC in relation to ROI.

-Facebook calculates how many times an average person sees an ad.
+Facebook calculates the average number of times a person sees an ad.

-• Frequency 5+: likely to cause ad fatigue (viewers get bored, skip or report).
+• Frequency of 5+: easily causes ad fatigue (viewers get bored, skip, or report).

-Ad fatigue occurs when content does not change (Source: Charlie Lawrance)
+Ad fatigue occurs when content doesn't change (Source: Charlie Lawrance)

-ROI reflects whether advertising is really profitable or not.
-This is the core metric to determine business performance, rather than just looking at reach or engagement.
+ROI reflects whether advertising is actually generating profit.
+This is a core metric for determining business effectiveness, rather than just looking at reach or engagement.

-• ROI < 0: The campaign is losing money and needs to be adjusted or paused.
+• ROI < 0: Campaign is losing money and needs adjustment or suspension.

-ROI analysis helps businesses avoid falling into the “vanity metrics trap” – beautiful numbers that don’t bring real profits.
+ROI analysis helps businesses avoid falling into the "vanity metrics trap"—numbers that look good but don't reflect real profits.

 7. Engagement

 Engagement includes actions such as liking, sharing, commenting, clicking, and saving posts.
-This is a measure of how much customers are interested in and respond to an ad.
+This is a measure of customer interest and response to advertising.

-• High engagement creates social proof, making people trust the product or brand more.
+• High engagement creates social proof, making others trust the product or brand more.

-• Advertising platforms often prioritize organic distribution for highly interactive content, thereby reducing advertising costs.
+• Advertising platforms often prioritize organic distribution for highly engaging content, thereby reducing advertising costs.

-The higher the interaction, the more effective the ad fruit
+The higher the interaction, the more effective the advertising.

-For example, a summer drink advertisement video that receives thousands of comments asking for prices and sharing experiences will go viral quickly without requiring much additional budget.
+For example, a summer drink advertisement video that receives thousands of comments asking about prices and sharing experiences will go viral quickly without requiring a large additional budget.

-CPM indicates the amount you have to pay for your ad to be displayed 1,000 times.
-This is an important indicator to understand the level of competition and distribution efficiency.
+CPM indicates the amount you pay for an ad to be displayed 1,000 times.
+This is an important metric for understanding the level of competition and the effectiveness of ad distribution.

-• Low CPM often comes with a wide audience, attractive content and little competition.
+• Low CPM is often associated with a broad audience, engaging content, and less competition.

-• High CPM appears when the target is narrow, the market has many competitors bidding or the content is not attractive enough.
+• High CPM occurs when the target audience is narrow, the market has many competitors bidding, or the content is not attractive enough.

-For example, a popular product promotion campaign can achieve a low CPM, while real estate advertising often has a high CPM due to fierce competition.
+For example, a promotional campaign for a mass-market product might have a low CPM, while real estate advertising typically has a high CPM due to intense competition.

 9. Conversions

-Conversions is the most important indicator, reflecting the final results of advertising: number of orders, number of completed forms, number of subscriptions sign.
+Conversions are the most important metric, reflecting the final results of advertising: the number of orders, the number of completed forms, and the number of registrations.

-• High conversion proves that the ad, landing page and product operate in sync.
+• High conversion rates indicate that advertising, landing pages, and products are working in sync.

-For example: spend 10 million VND on advertising, get 1,000 landing page visits, of which 100 people fill out the registration form → 10% conversion rate.
-If only 20 people actually buy, you need to optimize the care and closing sale.
+For example: spending 10 million VND on advertising, resulting in 1,000 landing page visits, of which 100 people filled out the registration form → conversion rate 10%.
+If only 20 people actually made a purchase, you need to optimize the customer service and sales closing process.

-To increase conversion, you can't just focus on advertising but need to synchronize the product, landing page experience and sales process..
+To improve conversions, you can't just focus on advertising; you need to synchronize the product, landing page experience, and sales process.

 In addition to the 9 core metrics, Facebook also provides many advanced metrics:

-• Cost per Messaging Reply: measures the cost of each response in Messenger.
+• Cost per Messaging Reply: measures the cost per response in Messenger.

-• Cost per Page Like: the cost of getting one more like page.
+• Cost per Page Like: the cost to get one more page like.

 • Video Metrics: 10-second views, ThruPlays, Average Watch Time.

-• Blocked Messaging Connections: Number of times a user blocked a message after sending it.
+• Blocked Messaging Connections: the number of times a message has been blocked by a user after sending it.

 These metrics are especially important for businesses running Messenger ads, event ads, or video ads.

-Metrics are not just dry data, but a “map” that helps you know if you are on the right track or lost.
-So how to make the most of advertising metrics?
+Metrics are not just dry data; they are the "map" that helps you know if you're on the right track or lost.
+So how can you leverage metrics to optimize your advertising?

-• Define clear goals: Do you need to increase leads, increase revenue or increase brand awareness?
-Each goal is associated with a different set of metrics .
+• Define your goals clearly: Do you need to increase leads, revenue, or brand awareness?
+Each goal is associated with a different set of metrics.

-• Monitor regularly: Don't let the campaign run for 7–10 days before viewing the report.
-Facebook Ads are constantly changing, so you need to check them daily.
+• Monitor regularly: Don't wait 7–10 days after your campaign starts to check the report.
+Facebook Ads are constantly changing, so you need to check daily.

-• Landing page investment: No matter how good the ad is, if the landing page is not convincing, you will still lose money.
+• Investing in landing pages: No matter how good the advertising is, if the landing page isn't persuasive, you'll still lose money.

-• Use advanced tracking tools: Ads Manager is just the basic step, combine it with specialized tools (e.g. Keitaro Tracker) to track more than 30 detailed metrics.
+• Utilize advanced tracking tools: Ads Manager is just the basic step; combine it with specialized tools (e.g., Keitaro Tracker) to track over 30 detailed metrics.

-• Landing page investment: No matter how good the ad is, if the landing page is not convincing, you will still lose money.
+• Investing in landing pages: No matter how good the advertising is, if the landing page isn't persuasive, you'll still lose money.

 Conclude

-Running Facebook ads without understanding metrics is like setting sail without a compass.
-You will spend a lot of money but not know if you are on the right track.
-Start with basic metrics (Reach, CTR, CPC, Conversions), then upgrade to advanced metrics.
-Combined with regular data monitoring, your advertising effectiveness will definitely improve significantly.
+Running Facebook ads without understanding metrics is like sailing without a compass.
+You'll waste a lot of money without knowing if you're heading in the right direction.
+Start with the basics (Reach, CTR, CPC, Conversions), then move on to more advanced metrics.
+Combined with regular data monitoring, your ad performance will definitely improve significantly.

 14-day FREE trial